jonburdon/thorin-and-company/readme.md

 Adapted to use VSCode on a mac instead of AWS Cloud9 as used in the tutorial.
 ## This readme file is the developers own documentation for the learning project.

-View Deployed project here: https://thorin-and-company-learning.herokuapp.com/
+## View deployed project here: https://thorin-and-company-learning.herokuapp.com/

 ## Project Aims
 * Create a Fan Page for Thorin and Company